eduhund/taskbook/docs/StudentAPI.md

 ### VariantState

+In the Task state, keep the state of the specific question.

 | Item       | Description                                                                     | Type              | Required |
 | ---------- | ------------------------------------------------------------------------------- | ----------------- | -------- |
 | id         | Unique Variant ID                                                               | string            | true     |